 In the short term, e-cigarettes have been known to overheat and explode under certain conditions.
 This can cause severe burn injuries to users and start fires that do untold amounts of additional damage.
 Information is also emerging that links vaping to lung damage and other serious health problems.

 If you or a loved one has been injured because of the effects of e-cigarette explosions and/or vaping, you may be entitled to compensation.
-To find out your legal rights and options, contact the experienced injury attorneys at Bailey, Javins & Carter, L.C.
+To find out your legal rights and options, contact the experienced product liability attorneys at Bailey, Javins & Carter, L.C.
 Reach out to us today to set up your free, no obligation consultation.

 E-Cigarettes Marketed to American Youth

 Years ago, it was uncovered that Big Tobacco engaged in a massive marketing campaign targeted toward young people.
 They knew that if you can get someone to use their product when they are young, it is much easier to get them hooked and turn them into a lifelong user.
 Unfortunately, history has repeated itself with the marketing of e-cigarettes.

 This past June, e-cigarette manufacturer Juul agreed to pay $40 million to the state of North Carolina to settle a lawsuit filed by its Attorney General alleging that the company intentionally marketed its products to teens and misled the public about the risks of e-cigs and vaping.
 Juul also agreed to make changes to its business practices in the Tar Heel state.
 But this settlement is just the tip of the iceberg as Juul is facing similar lawsuits in several other states.

 There have been widespread reports of e-cigarette and vape pen explosions over the past several years, and this usually happens because of the device’s lithium-ion batteries overheating while being charged.
 The device might also explode if it comes in direct contact with other metals, such as keys that someone might have in their pocket or purse.